BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 {% include /tip/open.html label="Payment request formats" icon="info" color="blue" %}

-Payment request formats are different types of payment requests.
-Many exist and each has unique properties and use cases.
-This page does not cover individual formats.
-For that, check out our  [payment request formats]({{ "/guide/how-it-works/payment-request-formats/" | relative_url }}) page.
+Payment requests come in many different formats.
+Each has unique properties and use cases.
+To learn more about these formats, see the [payment request formats]({{ "/guide/how-it-works/payment-request-formats/" | relative_url }}) page.

 {% include /tip/close.html %}